wavy-cat/petpet-web/src/pages/policy/index.md

 ## 5. Data Storage Location

-We store and process your data in the Russian Federation.
-Additionally, data is processed on Cloudflare's servers, a U.S. company with servers located worldwide.
+Data is stored and processed on the servers of the U.S. company Cloudflare (located worldwide) and the Russian company Yandex.Cloud (within the territory of the Russian Federation).

 ## 6. Data Security